Test before you invest: Proven market validation strategies to guarantee product-market fit

 Undertaking a market validation project is hugely beneficial for two main reasons:

-2. Helping to secure and justify funding for product development
+2. It helps secure and justify funding for product development

-Market validation helps to avoid these negative situations by making sure you understand your users, and that you’re not building a product which no one wants or needs.
+Market validation helps to avoid these situations by making sure you understand your users, and that you’re not building a product that no one wants or needs.

 Everything starts and ends with the product.
 We can do as great sales and marketing as we want, but if we don’t get the product right, we’ll fail.